Dimitrios Diamantakos: 2023–24: Becoming the club's all-time top scorer

 After an impressive debut season with 12 goals in 24 matches, on 4 May 2023, Kerala Blasters announced that they have extended the contract of Diamantakos till 2024.
 He was included in the Blasters squad for the 2023 Durand Cup, but missed the entire tournament due to an injury.
 Diamantakos returned to the field on 1 October, in the second league game against Jamshedpur at home, by coming as a substitute in the 60th minute, in which he assisted for Adrian Luna's goal and helped the Blasters to win the match by the score of 1–0.
 He scored his first goal of the season against Odisha FC on 27 October, where he came in as a substitute for Rahul K. P. and scored the equalizer for the Blasters in the 66th minute, as the Blasters would go on to win the match 2–1 at full-time.
 On 4 November, in the away match against East Bengal, Diamantakos was shown a second yellow card, and was thus sent-off in the 89th minute, for removing his shirt after scoring the second goal of the Blasters that sealed them a 1–2 victory.
 On 29 November, Diamantakos scored a brace in a 3–3 draw against Chennaiyin FC.
-With this, he brought his goal tally to 16 and surpassed Luna and Ogbeche to become the all-time top-scorer for the club across all competitions.
+With this, he brought his goal tally to 16 and surpassed Adrián Luna and Bartholomew Ogbeche to become the all-time top-scorer for the club across all competitions.
 He would score his next goal against the newly promoted side, Punjab FC on 15 December, where he successfully converted a penalty, as it secured the Blasters a 0–1 win.
 On 24 December, Diamantakos scored a goal and provided an assist to Peprah in a 2–0 win against Mumbai City FC.
 During the match, he also surpassed Ogbeche's record to become the all-time top-scorer for the club in Indian Super League.
 Diamantakos' goal in the next match against Mohun Bagan Super Giant on 27 December helped the Blasters to defeat Mohun Bagan for the first-time in their history, and he also subsequently became the top-scorer of the league season just before the new year.
 Diamantakos would score three goals in three matches for the Blasters in the 2024 Indian Super Cup, where he scored two penalties against Jamshedpur FC on 15 January 2024 and his last goal against NorthEast United FC on 21 January, but they lost both matches 2–3 and 1–4 respectively before they crashed out of the tournament.
 His scoring spree would continue as he scored in the next league match after the international break on 2 February against Odisha in the 11th minute, but they lost the match 2–1.
 He was awarded with the golden boot for the season after scoring 13 goals for the Blasters, tying with Odisha FC's Roy Krishna but clinched the Golden Boot due to a superior goals-to-minutes ratio.